 In the 14 years that Kirsty has been practising law with Thompsons, she has built up a reputation for vigorously pursuing employers who have been negligent and liable for injuries caused by accidents or assaults at work.
 Kirsty has experience of handling the most complex and high value claims, including to the Supreme Court, and is unceasing in her efforts to get the best possible deal for her trade union clients.

 Having experienced first-hand the difficulties families face when faced with traumatic or life-changing injuries, Kirsty can help her clients through the ordeal.
 Kirsty is motivated by the knowledge that securing decent compensation gives clients financial security for the future and improves their quality of life.

 Kirsty is enthusiastic about her work at Thompsons because it gives her the opportunity of fighting for justice for trade union members.
 Kirsty is proud of the firm’s national reputation for sticking up for the vulnerable.

-In her spare time, Kirsty enjoys spending time with her baby boy, although she hopes to be able to resume playing her favourite game of netball.
+In her spare time, Kirsty enjoys spending time with her young family, although she hopes to be able to resume playing her favourite game of netball.

 Kirsty is a member of the Law Society.